 Designer – Warren Robinett

 Developed in 1979 by Atari and Warren Robinett, Adventure provided the catalyst needed for developers to create some of the greatest video game series ever made, including The Legend of Zelda and The Elder Scrolls.
-However, regardless of how much influence it has had on modern developers, I did not get any enjoyment or satisfaction from playing it.
-Perhaps I’m being biased since this game was before my time and I was introduced to the medium when there were much higher standards in place, but I found flaws that I believe could have been addressed at the time and they weren’t.
+However, regardless of how much influence it has had, I did not get any enjoyment or satisfaction from playing it.
+Perhaps I’m being biased since it was before my time and I was introduced to games when standards had increased.
+But I found flaws that I believe could have been addressed at the time and they weren’t.

 Graphics – 3/10